landy2005/convertor/README.md

 	<li>Energy/Power</li>
 </ul>

-If you need aditional unit types, then it is easy to add your own.
+If you need additional unit types, then it is easy to add your own.

 Setup
 ================================